RWE Renewables' story

-Through generation of power from wind, RWE Renewables’ Sofia Wind Farm aims to help the UK decarbonise by producing enough energy to power around 1.2 million UK homes.
-Once operations, the energy will save more than 2.5 million tonnes of carbon emissions per year when compared to fossil fuel use.
+RWE Renewables’ Sofia Wind Farm aims to help the UK decarbonise, by producing enough energy from wind to power around 1.2 million UK homes.
+Once operational, the renewable energy produced will save more than 2.5 million tonnes of carbon emissions per year when compared to fossil fuel use.

 Now under construction, the 1.4GW Sofia will be one of the largest wind farms in the world, as well as one of the farthest from shore.
 The project is situated in the Dogger Bank area of the North Sea, comprising of 100 of the world’s most powerful turbines, with electricity transported to a new onshore converter station in Redcar, Teesside.

 The project represents an almost £3 billion investment into the UK’s electrical infrastructure.

 Useful learnings from RWE Renewables

 Tees Valley Education (TVE), a Teesside primary school trust has joined forces with Sofia Offshore Wind Farm to launch a series of educational resources to teach students about renewable energy, and to prepare for the North East’s predicted growth as one of the UK’s leading offshore wind energy hubs.

 The five-school multi-academy trust has linked with RWE’s Sofia to create and trial a series of offshore wind teaching resources that are now available online for teachers and others with an interest to download and use.

 Endorsed by Tees Valley Mayor Ben Houchen, who said: "Our children are never too young to learn of the exciting careers they can have right here, and I hope this project and these materials inspire generations to come across Teesside, Darlington and Hartlepool.”